 Your Interest Is Critical

 Thanks to your help, the SEED students will be further inspired.
-SEED students worked at NJIT, Rutgers and Cook College (3 campuses), Seton Hall, Stevens, Montclair, Beth Israel Hospital, UMDNJ-Robert Wood Johnson, William Paterson University, Ramapo College, New Jersey City University, Fairleigh Dickinson, Fordham, Long Island University, Brooklyn College, NJ Meadowlands Environmental Org., Hackensack Hospital, and the Public Health Research Institute in Newark.
+SEED students worked at NJIT, Rutgers and Cook College (3 campuses), Seton Hall, Stevens Institute, Montclair University, Beth Israel Hospital, UMDNJ-Robert Wood Johnson, William Paterson University, Ramapo College, New Jersey City University, Fairleigh Dickinson, Fordham, Long Island University, Brooklyn College, NJ Meadowlands Environmental Org., Hackensack Hospital, and the Public Health Research Institute in Newark.

-Thanks are due to the mentors’ kindness and dedication, and funds donated by school boards, corporations, the ACS SEED endowment, and many individual chemists.
+Thanks are due to mentors for their kindness and dedication of, and for funds donated by school boards, corporations, the ACS SEED endowment, and many individual chemists.